Cavaliers vs. Magic Player Props Betting Odds

 |3PM

-- His 2.9 made three-pointers average is 0.4 higher than his over/under on Wednesday.
+- Mitchell averages 3.0 made three-pointers, which is less than his over/under on Monday (3.5).

 Max Strus Props